 This research sought to find answers to the 4 research objectives through mixed method approach, wherein first quantitative investigation was done, followed by qualitative.
-The previous two chapters presented the data collected separately, but this chapter seeks to "integrate the information", which is one of the salient characteristics of mixed methodology (Creswell, Klassen, mentioned clearly, and data was integrated to answer the research objectives.
+The previous two chapters presented the data collected separately, but this chapter seeks to "integrate the information", which is one of the salient characteristics of mixed methodology (Creswell, Klassen, Plano Clark, and Smith, 2011).
+Furthermore following the guidelines for a mixed method research (Creswell and Plano Clark, 2011), the data was collected by both methods, rigors of research were mentioned clearly, and data was integrated to answer the research objectives.